aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/workflows.rst

     initial_structure = create_diamond_fcc(Str('Si'))
     rescaled_structures = [rescale(initial_structure, Float(factor)) for factor in (0.98, 0.99, 1.0, 1.1, 1.2)]

-and check now that the output of ``initial_structure`` as well as the input of the rescaled structures point to an intermediate node, representing the execution of the calculation function, see :numref:`fig_provenance_process_functions`.
+and check now that the output of ``initial_structure`` as well as the input of the rescaled structures point to an intermediate node, representing the execution of the calculation function, see :numref:`2019_xmn_fig_provenance_process_functions`.
 For instance, you can check that the output links of ``initial_structure`` are the five ``rescale`` calculations:

 .. code:: python